google/koladata/docs/api/kd/functor.md

 exception will occur.

 Args:
-  f: Python function.
+  fn: Python function.
 It is required that this function returns a
     DataSlice/DataItem or a primitive that will be automatically wrapped into a DataItem.
   return_type_as: The return type of the function is expected to be the same